Vikram Joshi

 Vikram Joshi (2 February 1977 – 14 April 2018) was an Indian quizzer and quizmaster who won the World Quizzing Championship (WQC) 2014.
 He was the first winner who wasn't based in England.
 In the 2013 contest, he stood 9th.
+In the 2015 contest, he came 42nd.

 Named after the scientist Vikram Sarabhai, Joshi was born and raised in a scholarly Konkani Saraswat family based in Mumbai.
 Academically meritorious throughout, he studied Instrumentation Engineering at Vivekanand Education Society's Institute of Technology (VESIT), followed by a master’s in Computer Science Engineering at the University of Virginia.
 Soon after he worked at Sun Microsystems in Boston before returning to India, where he worked as a creative media professional.